particle-iot/docs/src/content/scaling/quick-start-guide/bulk-device-operations.md

 This file can be uploaded to [the console](https://console.particle.io/) to add the devices to your product, and we highly recommend using this method.

-- In the growth and enterprise plans, the newly added devices will not be billed until they are turned on the first time so there is no advantage in waiting.
+- In the basic and enterprise plans, the newly added devices will not be billed until they are turned on the first time so there is no advantage in waiting.

 - For cellular devices, this will also associate the SIM card with your account and activate it.